 Be Open To Change

-In our changing world, even if you want to remain in your position, it is important that you are willing to reevaluate yourself and even reinvent yourself in your existing position.
+Even if you want to remain in your position in our changing world, you must be willing to reevaluate yourself and even reinvent yourself in your existing position.
 Times are changing faster than ever.
-If you are not willing to be flexible and change then you can even become irrelevant in your current situation.
+If you are not willing to be flexible and change, you can become irrelevant in your current situation.

-When you reinvent yourself after 50, it may seem scary at first but it is more than possible.
+When you reinvent yourself after 50, it may seem scary at first, but it is more than possible.
 It can also be invigorating and exciting!
-Regardless if you are looking to leave your current position or not, reinventing yourself is necessary to stay relevant.
+Regardless of whether you are looking to leave your current position, reinventing yourself is necessary to stay relevant.
 Connect with old friends and old dreams and come up with a plan!

 10 Steps to Reinvent Yourself after 50